 Figure 4.3: Offline mode authorization workflow

 The core cryptographic module of the implemented solution is based on the combination of AES-ABE-SSS methods, described in the Section 5.
 The key feature of the offline security is that the client app does not actually store any part of the user password to be verified.
 The client app combines its own key with the user share (PIN and password-derived) in order to restore the initial KEY_SET_KEY.
 If the user provides the wrong share the client will not be able to recognize it, but will decrypt the files incorrectly.
 Additionally, the password entering is tracked and too many tries in a short time are considered a threat.

+4.2.
+Offline Behavioral Analysis

+The Log Analysis Center (LAC) is responsible for the behavioral analysis done by the mobile client, in order to identify malicious behaviors through MOS schemes applied to selected features, that shall be incrementally logged by TIM.
+Therefore, the selected features are modeled as matrices, composed of the number of occurrences of the selected feature by its location and by the occurrence time.
+Subsequently, the matrices are submitted to the MOS algorithm for threat intelligence, which is detailed in Subsection 5.4.
+The Figure 4.4 depicts the TIM and LAC for offline behavioral analysis.